MasixoleBOYA/Capstone_Project/README.md

   - This folder contains files for pulling real-time data using WebSockets in Python with the Tiingo API.
 More detailed information can be found in the folder.

 - `trainedModel_historical/`
-  - This folder contains files for training models with historical data using various data sources:
+  - This folder contains files for training models with historical data using various data sources.
+The MetaTrader5 is the main folder.:
     - `MetaTrader5/`
-      - Trained model(s) using the MT5 API.
+      - Main folder with the models used finally.
+Trained model(s) using the MT5 API.
+      - __Main file:__
+        - *mt5_model.ipynb*: Contains all model training code.
+      - __Other files:__
+        - the *.keras* are saved models.
+        - the *.txt* are saved outputs.
     - `Tiingo/`
       - Trained model(s) using the Tiingo API.
     - `yfinance/`
       - Trained model(s) using the yfinance API.

-## Repository Structure and Submodules
-*This repository contains submodules that link to other Git repositories, which are used to manage sensitive information such (login credentials) separately.
-The submodules are stored in private repositories to ensure security.
-Access to the private repositories is stricly prohibited*